GustaMagik/RSA_Security_Token/README.md

 2. Use the script create_rsa_files.sh to generate your keys.
 If you have already done this in the setup of the software side, skip this step.

-3. Use the values in file private_key.txt and replace the respctive value in the generics at the top of the file of the version specific Security_Token_Top vhdl file.
+3. Use the values in file private_key.txt and replace the respective value in the generics at the top of the file of the version specific Security_Token_Top vhdl file.
 Note that all characters ':' has to be removed in the value.

 	3b.
 In the case of Version B, the R_C value has to be calculated.
 From the original RSA_512 documentation: